ChelseyJan/Snippets/README.md

 - Chunky Monkey
 - Mutation (Javascript)
 - Falsy Bouncer
-- Where Do I Belong?

-Take an array and sort it from lowest to highest.
+- **Where Do I Belong?** - Take an array and sort it from lowest to highest.
 Then take a number, and find where it belongs in the array.
 Return the index.
+- **Caesar's Cipher** - Decode a message that was encoded with the ROT13 cipher.
+Return the message.